 - Schedule annual checkups: Just as you service your HVAC system annually, a periodic appliance inspection by a qualified technician can catch developing issues before they cause a breakdown.

 Whether your appliances are AI-equipped or decades old, the goal is the same: catch problems early.
-An alert on your phone or a noise you notice while switching laundry are both useful signals.
-The key is paying attention — and acting on what you find rather than hoping it resolves on its own.
-If you're not sure what an alert or symptom means, contact our team at MY APPLIANCE Repair — we serve homeowners across Connecticut and can help you figure out whether a repair is needed before a small issue becomes a costly one.
+A predictive maintenance alert on your phone and a grinding noise you notice while switching laundry are both useful signals — the key is acting on what you find rather than hoping it resolves on its own.